Last updated: 18.02.2024

 Tip

-It is only necessary to set the fuel and consumption or the CO2 emissions.If both the CO2 emissions/km and consumption/km are specified, the CO2 emissions/km are used to calculate the climate impact.
+It is only necessary to set the fuel and consumption or the CO2 emissions.If both CO2 emissions in g/km and consumption/km are stated, CO2 emissions in g/km are used to calculate the climate impact.

 To set the fuel and specify the CO2 emissions for a vehicle type, proceed as follows: